Two meters? One meter plus? Social distancing rules prompt fierce debate in U.K.

 In its embrace of a tough two-meter standard, Britain has been something of an outlier, alongside Spain and Canada.

-Johnson’s government has been condemned for going into lockdown late, for failing to provide protective gear to front-line medical workers, and allowing the virus to sweep through its nursing homes.
+Johnson’s government has been condemned for going into lockdown late, for failing to provide protective gear to front-line medical workers and for allowing the virus to sweep through its nursing homes.
 But on social distancing rules, the United Kingdom has been more cautious than most.

 The World Health Organization recommends a distance of “at least one meter.”
 China, France, Denmark and Hong Kong went with one meter.
 South Korea opted for 1.4 meters; Germany, Italy and Australia for 1.5 meters.

-In the United States, the Centers for Disease Control and Prevention recommended “at least six feet,” or 1.8 meters, “about two arms length” separation between people — though different states endorsed different measures at different times.
+In the United States, the Centers for Disease Control and Prevention recommended “at least six feet,” or 1.8 meters, “about two arms’ length” separation between people — though different states endorsed different measures at different times.

-In Britain, the push to shorten the distance rule is coming in part from businesses, who are begging for relief after three months of lockdown.
+In Britain, the push to shorten the distance is coming in part from businesses, which are begging for relief after three months of lockdown.

-Two meters distance is not sustainable for many pubs, where customers may traditionally jostle shoulder to shoulder to get their orders in.
+Two meters of distance is not sustainable for many pubs, where customers traditionally jostle shoulder-to-shoulder to get their orders in.

-UKHospitality, a trade body, warned that the sector’s revenue would be reduced by more than two thirds if restaurants and pubs were forced to follow the current two-meter rule when they resume business in July.
+UKHospitality, a trade body, warned that the sector’s revenue would be reduced by more than two-thirds if restaurants and pubs were forced to follow the current two-meter rule when they resume business in July.

-The British Beer and Pub Association, a trade group, estimates that if distancing remains at two meters, only a third of pubs would be able to reopen.
+The British Beer and Pub Association, a trade group, estimates that if distancing remains at two meters, only a third of pubs in England would be able to reopen.
 Cut the distance to one meter, and three-quarters of pubs might survive.

 Michael Belben, owner of The Eagle gastropub in London, told The Washington Post he furloughed 19 bartenders and chefs in March as the government ordered workers home to wait out the pandemic.